nimiq/developer-center/migration/migration-validators.md

 <Callout type='tip'>

-Save the private keys securely, especially the validator private key!
-There is no recovery mechanism for lost private keys.
+Save the private keys securely, especially the validator private key! **There is no recovery mechanism for lost private keys**.
 Once lost, access to your validator and related NIM may be permanently lost.

 </Callout>

 #### Using your own keys

 You can of course also generate your validator, signing and/or voting keys yourself through other methods.
-Just replace the address and keys in the `validator-keys.json` file with the ones your have and continue with the next step.
+Just replace the address and keys in the `validator-keys.json` file with the ones you have and continue with the next step.

 ### Step 2: Fund your validator address